 You can't use automatic responses when:

-- You've put an item on sale using the Markdown Manager tool in Promotions Manager
+- You've put an item on sale using the markdown manager feature of Promotions Manager

 - The buyer included additional terms in the offer that you'll need to review first